c-higashi/myseleniumtest/README.md

 To start writing your first test, extend `utils/SeleniumAbstractTest.java`.

 For examples, please refer to
-* `src/test/java/tests/MySeleniumTest.java`
+* `src/test/java/tests/MySeleniumTest.java` for how to write your tests
 * classes under `src/main/java/pages/` for Page Object Model examples

 ### NOTES
 * Tests currently only run in Chrome.
-* Logging is provided in  `src/test/java/utils/SeleniumAbstractTest.java` (though still WIP).
+* Logging for tests is provided in  `src/test/java/utils/SeleniumAbstractTest.java` (though still WIP).
 * To change the versions for Selenium and other libraries, please update `build.gradle.kts`.